knightflight377/Algorithms-for-Decision-Making/README.md

 The BirthsAnalysis file uses the ncbirths.csv data set.
 It was the midterm project for the course.

 The TitanicAnalysis file uses the Titanic.csv data set.
+Due to the incomplete nature of the data, the code for the Support Vector Machines doesn't always work depending on which rows are used.
 It was the final project for the course.

 Both projects were done in a team of three.